 If you’re asking for a raise it’s because you’re a professional, so make sure you act that way even in defeat.
-Here are some tips that can help you along the way.
+Here are seven tips that can help you along the way.

 It’s human nature to be livid when you get rejected.
 You’ve no doubt pleaded your case and backed up your argument with facts and personal accomplishments, so it’s only natural to be hurt and angry when you’re told it’s not good enough because many people think that translates into “I’m not good enough.”